Search & View Record Lists

 The system supports advanced searches using multiple fields at once.
 For example, a user can enter part of a property address, a few letters of an owner’s name, and choose specific violation types, statuses, and date ranges.
 This can be done all at the same time.

-7. Once the search is executed, the list of results will display:Record list.
+7. Once the search is executed, the list of results will display:A table displaying various permit details, including project names and applicant statuses.

 • Column Headers: Each column in the list has a header name, like Parcel # or Building ID.
 You can sort any column in ascending or descending order by clicking its name.
 The column name works like a toggle and changes the order based on what you need.